WileyLabs/mobile-react-native-libraries/mobile-rn-sound-player/README.md

 Error codes:

-  ERROR_NOT_MOUNTED       - component was not properly initialized (call mountRequest first) ERROR_SOURCE_URL        - Sound source is either not specified or not accessible
+  ERROR_NOT_MOUNTED       - component was not properly initialized (call mountRequest first) ERROR_SOURCE_URI        - Sound source is either not specified or not accessible
-                            (details: { url, basePath}) ERROR_PLAYBACK       `   - generic playback error
+                            (details: { uri, basePath}) ERROR_PLAYBACK       `   - generic playback error

 ```